 We hear a lot of buzz about the importance of clean eating and organic lifestyles.
 Now more than ever, doctors, researchers, nutritionists, and even chefs and foodies are digging deeper into the foods we all consume to answer how different food combinations affect our bodies.
 Currently, about 6-7% of the US population has been identified as having some type of sensitivity to foods containing gluten or lactose.
 When poor diet and undiagnosed food intolerances go untreated, the body becomes unable to function properly because the endocrine and immune systems are under increased strain.
-Hormone health in particular is key factor in fertility, as well as weight loss or maintenance.
+Hormone health, in particular, is a key factor of infertility, as well as weight loss or maintenance.

 Natural concepts such as diet, exercise, and supplements are the easiest and most affordable way to try and increase fertility in women trying to conceive, and this natural approach is where the Alkaline Diet has a lot of potential.
 Due to acid indigestion from diets rich in acid-forming foods, blood cells become unable to access enough oxygen to clean and detoxify the body from outside factors.
 Body tissue that has become too acidic eventually leads to various diseases, including, but not limited to, heart disease, cancer, obesity, memory loss, low stamina, and even infertility.
 Recent conversations about the Alkaline Diet support its connection to fertility, so we were eager to find out more about it!